thegenemyers/DAZZ_DB/README.md

 instead of .FOO.idx.
 One then sees all the files realizing a DB when listing the contents of a directory with ls.

 While a Dazzler DB holds a collection of Pacbio reads, a Dazzler map DB or DAM holds a collection of contigs from a reference genome assembly.
 This special type of DB has been introduced in order to facilitate the mapping of reads to an assembly and has been given the suffix .dam to distinguish it from an ordinary DB.
 It is structurally identical to a .db except:

-(a) there is no concept of quality values, and hence no .FOO.qvs file.
+* there is no concept of quality values, and hence no .FOO.qvs file.

-(b) every .fasta scaffold (a sequence with runs of N's between contigs estimating the
-    length of the gap) is broken into a separate contig sequence in the DB and the header for each scaffold is retained in a new .FOO.hdr file.
+* every .fasta scaffold (a sequence with runs of N's between contigs estimating the length of the gap) is broken into a separate contig sequence in the DB and the header for each scaffold is retained in a new .FOO.hdr file.

-(c) the original and first and last pulse fields in the meta-data records held in
-    .FOO.idx, hold instead the contig number and the interval of the contig within its original scaffold sequence.
+* the original and first and last pulse fields in the meta-data records held in .FOO.idx, hold instead the contig number and the interval of the contig within its original scaffold sequence.

 A map DB can equally well be the argument of many of the commands below that operate on normal DBs.
 In general, a .dam can be an argument anywhere a .db can, with the